5/20/2025

 Head of Investor Relations

-Okay, to answer your second question, regarding the gap between the blended Rapport and the -for-like Rapport.
 So you are right.
-So the -for-like Rapport was underperforming compared to the blended Rapport.
-There were two reasons behind.
-One is because of the product.
-Because we keep upgrading.
-As we mentioned earlier, we continuously upgraded our products and continuously do clearance of those older versions of our products in order to improve the overall product quality.
-So that's one of the reasons why there was a gap or enlarged the gap between the blended Rapport and the -for-like Rapport.
-And secondly, in certain areas, because of the surge of the supply over the several years, indeed, there was some of the pressure on the Rapport in both ADR and occupancy rates.
-But we have already noticed that and we are doing a lot of optimization in terms of our revenue management to set up a more rational ADR and occupancy rate in these particular regions.
+So like RevPAR was underperforming compared to the blended RevPAR, there were two reasons behind.
+One is because of the product Because we keep upgrading, as we mentioned earlier, we continuously upgraded our products and continuously do clearance of those older versions of products in order to improve the overall product quality.
+So that's one of the reasons why there was a gap or enlarged the gap between the blended ref and the like-for-like ref path. and secondly you know in certain area because of the search of the supply over the several years indeed there were some of the you know pressure on the rough power you know in both ADR and occupancy rates but you know we have already noticed that and we are doing a lot of optimization in terms of our revenue management to set up a more rational ADR and occupancy rate in these particular regions.
 Thank you.
 Next question, please.

 speaker